II

 2-16-2

-Good artists of strong natural inspiration [and simple minds][/,but simple minds,/] are often quite unconscious of doing anything [when painting, but are all the same as mechanically accurate as possible.][/but being as mechanically accurate as possible, when painting./]
+Good artists of strong natural inspiration, but simple minds, are often quite unconscious of doing anything but being as mechanically accurate as possible, when painting.

 ⚑ [and simple minds][/,but simple minds,/]:第二版より